JavierLaz/PracticalworkII/README.md

 ### Investigation:
 Revision of the information about forms taught in class.
 Online investigation on the properties of form, label and input.
+### Contact.html:
+The page follows the blueprint of the index page, with the same header and footer.
+The form has 4 mandatory fields, with email requiring the "@" character because of the type=email.
+The elements used in the form are, labels, inputs,text areas and a submit button
 ### Css style:
-The css of the form consists of two main styles for the labels and inputs:
+The css of the form consists of two main states.
 #### Normal:
+The elements take the whole width of the parent div as specified by form-container ,although the max width can not be greater than 600px.
-The boxes take the whole width and have the transition property which changes the behaviour, such as delay, between states of the classes.
+ The submit button has the transition property which changes the behaviour when hovered over, darkening the colour.
 #### Focused/selected:
-Once the box is selected there is a highlight of the border.
+Once the input labels are selected they area outlined by a blue border.
+The rest keeps the same.

-### Contact.html:
-The page follows the blueprint of the index page, with the same header and footer.
-The form has 4 mandatory fields, with email requiring the "@" character because of the type=email.

 ## Problems:
 The implementation of the form did not cause many errors, mainly some distribution mistakes and syntax problems.
+Attempts at implementing certain features too complicated like an email form that would require external code.
 ## Solutions:
 Revision of the code and trial and error.